 I'm Not Always In The Mood, But It's Not Your Fault

 As I said, I am pretty much always in the mood, except when I'm not.
-As much as my body says, "Yes," it also says, "Mo," sometimes at the same time.
-Between constant vomiting, body changes, pain, hemorrhoids, mood swings, exhaustion, and other physical and emotional changes; sometimes I don't want sex or even if I did want it, it would be challenging for me.
+As much as my body says, "Yes," it also says, "No," sometimes at the same time.
+Between constant vomiting, body changes, pain, hemorrhoids, mood swings, exhaustion, and other physical and emotional changes, sometimes I don't want sex, or even if I did it would be challenging for me.
 Thank you for understanding, and please know that it's literally not you.
 You are great.
 I love you.

 My Mood Can Change In An Instant

 Sometimes the window during which I feel like having sex is small.
 So you'd best jump through that window when you can.
 (Or should I say on me?
 Yeah, I mean jump on me.)